Few cards can unlock more amazing travel than the Platinum Card from American Express.

 Escape to the Caribbean on the Cheap

-Pining for the beaches of Aruba (AUA), Saint Martin (SXM), Transferring your Amex points to British Airways is your answer.
+Pining for the beaches of Aruba (AUA), Saint Martin (SXM), or elsewhere?
+Transferring your Amex points to British Airways is your answer.

 British Airways uses a distance-based chart, where the number of miles you need to book a flight depends on how many miles you’re flying.
 That means short flights are often a bargain – even after a recent price hike for using British Airways Avios on partner airlines like American.